Winter Wrestling Registration for Season November 16-February 2022 opens NOW http://assn.la/Reg/?r=3:222174

 9 of those wrestlers also participate in another club, activity, sport, etc. including football, lacrosse, soccer, rugby, baseball, Boy Scouts, chorus, orchestra

 Currently 3 Colts wrestlers are wrestling varsity for the high school team - 1 was a state alternate as a freshman, and 2 were state qualifiers as a sophomores

-Wrestling singlet ADDITIONAL expense (one piece uniform) will be approximately $70 and will only need to be purchased once during their youth wrestling career with SCAA.
+Wrestling singlet ADDITIONAL expense (one piece uniform) will be approximately $70 and can be worn as long as it still fits.
 If they grow out of it, they can purchase a new one, or communicate with other families to trade or buy each other’s.

 ** = mandatory to be purchased through SCAA